UnearthedArcana/B_Spells/Log.md

 TO DO 9: ADDRESS WANDS INT/WIS REQUIREMENTS for wands creatable by both wizards and priests (maybe have different wands for each)

+TO DO 10: Create batch for Entropy Shield

+Version 0.88.24

+2019-02-08

+- Will not replace infravision with Devil's eyes if METweaks is installed

+- Reduced duration of Devil's eyes to 1 turn, and crit threat to +1 (rather than +2)

+2019-02-02

+- Fixed issue with entropy patch in immunities.tpa

 Version 0.88.23

 2019-01-26